22 Cabinetry Trends to Try for a Kitchen You'll Love for Years to Come

 Cabinets and drawers now conceal custom features.
 Where you'd expect to find swinging doors that open to reveal storage inserts, there are pullout doors attached to shelves for pots and pans, holders for recycling and garbage bins, and racks for canned and dry goods.
 Drawer inserts can be set up to hold dishes, silverware, or cutlery.
 Kitchen pantry cabinet inserts are often customizable and help to maintain a clutter-free kitchen.

-Cabinets, drawers, and open shelving meet any and all storage needs when combined in this kitchen.
+When combined, cabinets, drawers, and open shelving can meet any kitchen storage needs.
 Mixing types of kitchen storage cabinets keeps the design feeling fresh and avoids a room full of heavy cabinetry.
 The corner unit takes advantage of the small, but valuable, wall space around the window.

 Add a pop of color to glass-front kitchen cabinets or open shelving with bright paint or bold wallpaper.
 Accent with contrasting accessories to complete the room's color scheme.
-Using bold color in a small area is high-impact—and an alternative for the color-averse.
+Using bold color in a small area is high-impact and offers an alternative for the color-averse.